braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/sms_sending.md

 4. __Engage in two-way conversations__.
 SMS is such an effective channel for engaging with customers that it's important to anticipate - and effectively handle - responses to your messages.
 85% of consumers not only want to be able to receive information but also reply to businesses or engage in a conversation.<br><br>
 5. __Measure what works__.
 Are you reaching customers at the right time, with the best frequency, and using the most effective calls to action?
 Using the right tracking tools can offer direct and measurable metrics that prove their ROI.

-### High Volume Sending
+### High-Volume Sending

-Plan on doing some high volume sending?
+Plan on doing some high-volume sending?
 We have some best practices for you to ensure it runs smoothly.

 - Adjust the delivery speed rate-limiting for your campaign/canvases as needed, based on target audience size.
 This will ensure that (1) you reach the send volume that you need and (2) Braze sends the messages at the rate that Twilio is expecting and can handle.
 - Ensure you are sticking to the 160 character limit, and aware of special characters double-counting (i.e. \ ^ &#126;).